TPS Handbook (1973)

 While the early machine translations were very interesting, many details could not be translated and the nuances that a native speaker would understand in the implied message, were missed.

-We took it upon ourselves to create a new translation and share it with the world for free.
 A translation where those nuances and deeper meanings could be understood.
 It is that translation which is included here on the Dux Academy.

 I'd like to acknowledge Art Smalley, as he was my source for finding a copy of the original 1973 TPS manual in Japanese.